Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 Whether to enable canvas recording capability.

 It is recommended to always configure this explicitly.
-When disabled by default, it will not affect existing normal Session Replay logic.
+When default is off, it will not affect existing normal Session Replay logic.

 replayCanvasMode¶